ddalton/xor/README.md

 3. Multi-column foreign key test
 4. Entity filter test.
 Also need to test it in split scenario.
 See #2.
-5. Inheritance test - see #1 (JSON representation)
 7. Test same entity type but on different anchors and ensure it brings different shapes